 Having a lawyer who is familiar with the local courts, their unique expectations, procedures, and standards, can be extremely beneficial any time you are deciding one of these issues.

 At Bronzino Law Firm, we are intimately familiar with Ocean and Monmouth County municipal courts.
-The members of our Legal Team have appeared in front of most judges across each Municipal Court in both Monmouth and Ocean County’s. procedures, and laws, and as such can provide you with the representation you need and deserve in your case.
+The members of our Legal Team have appeared in front of most judges across each Municipal Court in both Monmouth and Ocean County’s.
+We are well versed on the procedures, and laws across the area of practice, and as such, can provide you with the representation you need and deserve in your case.

 One of the most serious charges to be heard in municipal court, a driving while intoxicated or refusal to submit to a breath test conviction carries steep penalties and implications for your future.

 The penalties you face for a DUI conviction in New Jersey vary depending on how many previous DUI offenses you have committed, and your BAC (Blood Alcohol Content) results.
 However, even a first time offense with a BAC of less than .10% carries monetary penalties, possible loss of license, and even jail time!

 For this reason it is extremely important that if you are facing a DUI charge, you retain experienced Ocean County legal representation.
 Bronzino Law Firm can help you to challenge the state’s evidence against you, whether it be improperly calibrated or maintained BAC testing devices, or the probable cause of the arresting officer.
 For more information about your DUI case, including possible penalties and methods of defense, contact our law office today.